 How to buy Bitcoin with PayPal

-In 2020 PayPal announced that US residents would be able to purchase Bitcoin (BTC) through the PayPal app.
-Australian residents, however, are not currently eligible.
+While US residents are able to purchase Bitcoin (BTC) through the PayPal app, Australian residents are not currently able to do that.

-So while you can't use the PayPal app to buy Bitcoin directly, you can still use it as a payment method to buy Bitcoin on a small number of crypto trading platforms in Australia.
+So while you can't use the PayPal app to buy Bitcoin directly, you can still use it as a payment method to buy Bitcoin on a few crypto trading platforms in Australia.

 Where to buy Bitcoin with PayPal in Australia